 The British Government bought a staggering 44% stake in the waterway after the cash-strapped Egyptian government auctioned off its shares in 1875.

 Beginning in late-1861, the early portions of the canal were dug by tens of thousands of peasants using picks and shovels.
-Progress was painfully slow, and the project hit a problem after Egyptian ruler Ismail Pasha suddenly banned the use of forced labour in 1863.
+Progress was painfully slow, and the project hit a problem after Egyptian ruler Ismail Pasha suddenly banned the use of forced labor in 1863.

 Lesseps and the Suez Canal Company changed their strategy and began using new technology, which gave the project the boost it needed, and the company went on to make rapid progress during the last two years of construction.